metagenomics/metagenomics-tk/docs/tutorials/tutorial1/assembly_evaluation.md

-We will now compare the results of our assembly with those of other assemblers and inspect mappings of reads to the corresponding assembly.
+We will now compare the results of our assembly with those of other assemblers and inspect mappings of reads to the corresponding assemblies.

 ## MetaQUAST

 QUAST stands for QUality ASsessment Tool.
 The tool evaluates genome assemblies by computing various metrics.
-You can find all project news and the latest version of the tool at [sourceforge](http://sourceforge.net/projects/quast).
+You can find all project news and the latest version of the tool at [SourceForge](http://sourceforge.net/projects/quast).
 QUAST is a comprehensive quality assessment tool for genome assemblies that employs several bioinformatics utilities to evaluate assembly accuracy and quality.
 It utilizes MUMmer (for genome alignment), GeneMarkS (self-training gene prediction in prokaryotes), GeneMark-ES (gene prediction in eukaryotes), GlimmerHMM (gene finding using Hidden Markov Models), and GAGE (a pipeline for comparing gene predictions across multiple annotations).